typesafegithub/github-actions-typing/README.md

 # Usage

-Create a new file in your action repo's root directory: `action-types.yml`, then:
+Create a new file in your action repo's root directory: `action-types.yml`, then specify types for your action's inputs and outputs.

-- add top-level attribute: `typingSpec: krzema12/github-actions-typing@v0.3`.
-Thanks to this, you as the actions' author state which kind of typings your actions adheres to.
-At the time of writing this, no standard has emerged yet.
-This attribute is there to be able to tell the specs apart in the future, for example if GitHub publishes a first-party way to specify types.
-- specify types for your action's inputs and outputs.
 See _"Available types"_ section below.

 Finally, create a workflow in your actions' repository that will simply call this action to validate the types: